-- 1. Connect the primary incoming coaxial lead cable to ANT 1/MAIN on the TV back panel. - For an optional secondary antenna source, connect an antenna (or cable) to ANT 2/AUX. - 3.
-If you have subscribed to a CableCARDTM service, Insert the CableCARD into the CableCARD slot.
+- Connect the primary incoming coaxial lead cable to ANT 1/MAIN on the TV back panel. - 2.
+For an optional secondary antenna source, connect an antenna (or cable) to ANT 2/AUX. - If you have subscribed to a CableCARDTM service, Insert the CableCARD into the CableCARD slot.
 The top of the card must face in the direction indicated by the CARD TOP arrow.

 See chapter 1, "Television Overview," for additional CableCARD information.
+Detailed TV Guide On Screen information is in the separate User's Manual.

-Figure 6.
+Figure 3.
 Wall Outlet Cable